pragm/pragmnote/README.md

 Pragm Note
 ====
-Pragm is an Open Source multiuser Scratchpad.
+Pragm is an Open Source multiuser notetaking application.
 Check out the <a href="http://demo.pragm.de/">demo</a>.
 [The Demo is currently UNSTABLE -> we provide no warranty about data loss or anything in relation with the demo or Pragm.
 Please inform us about any Bugs you may find.
 Thanks!]

 Pull Requests are appreciated and welcomed.